retrixe/IveBot/README.md

-  "NASAtoken": "<to enable /astronomy-picture-of-the-day or /apod>", "host": "<your user ID to give you certain privileges like /remoteexec>", "weatherAPIkey": "<an http://openweathermap.org API key to enable /weather>", "mongoURL": "<the link to your MongoDB database instance>" }
+  "NASAtoken": "<to enable /astronomy-picture-of-the-day or /apod>", "host": "<your user ID to give you certain privileges like /remoteexec>", "weatherAPIkey": "<an http://openweathermap.org API key to enable /weather>", "fixerAPIkey": "<an http://fixer.io API key to enable /currencyconvert>", "mongoURL": "<the link to your MongoDB database instance>" }
 ```